-A tuition waiver may be granted to Saint Vincent College eligible faculty and staff members, their spouses, and dependents.
+A tuition waiver may be granted to Saint Vincent College eligible faculty and staff members, their spouses, and dependents, through the Human Resources Office.
 Saint Vincent College also participates with the Council of Independent Colleges and The Tuition Exchange for first-time frshmen from families of full-time employees of other participating institutions.
 This program is administered by the Admission and Financial Aid Offices.
 The number of waivers available each year for these programs may be limited according to funds availability and number of applicants -incoming to and outgoing from Saint Vincent College.